 The petitioner for outpatient release has a preponderance burden to establish that outpatient treatment would not pose a danger to the health or safety of others and that such placement would provide more appropriate mental health treatment for the defendant.

-A defendant released under Sections 1603 and 1604 is considered to have been “conditionally released,” as there is no set time period upon which outpatient treatment will expire and the defendant may be “revoked” and re-committed to the State Hospital if any concerns for public safety arise during outpatient treatment.
+A defendant released under Sections 1603 and 1604 is considered to have been “conditionally released,” as there is no set time period upon which outpatient treatment will expire.
+The defendant may be “revoked” and re-committed to the State Hospital if any concerns for public safety arise during outpatient treatment.
+However, the burden of proof is on the petitioner to establish that outpatient treatment would not pose a danger to the health or safety of others.

 Restoration of Sanity – Penal Code 1026.2